 Since a loud sound can mean an angry or happy person, most people normally suppose that derivation of the meaning from the sound requires an interpretation.
 Different people can give diverse meanings to the same state—someone thinking that the person is happy, while others thinking that he is sad.
 In this view of meanings, there is one root—i.e. the loud sound—but there are two branches (happy vs. sad) emanating from the root.
 The tree is “upright” because the physical properties are the root, while their interpretations (the meanings which are above their material roots) appear as shoots from the root.

 This view of meanings, however, doesn’t address the quantum problem.
 It only points to the fact that we might not accurately know the meaning of the sound, but it doesn’t explain why we would have a problem in the prediction of the sound itself.
-For example, as seen in an earlier post, the meanings of the sentence “I saw a man on a hill with a telescope” can be varied but the order of the words is fixed, and science should be able to predict the word-order even if it cannot predict the meanings.
+For example, the meanings of the sentence “I saw a man on a hill with a telescope” can be varied but the order of the words is fixed, and science should be able to predict the word order even if it cannot predict the meanings.

 This view of meanings as offshoots of physical properties doesn’t address the quantum problem because the quantum problem pertains to predicting the word order itself!
 We are not, therefore, interested in meanings to overlay a physically complete reality with an interpretation of our choosing.
 We are rather introducing meanings precisely because science is now unable to predict the order of the words themselves!